joshholmes/registry/README.md

 ## How to contribute

 1. Feedback:  We'd love feedback on what problems you are using Nitrogen to solve.
 Obviously, we'd also like to hear about where you ran into sharp edges and dead ends.
 Drop me a message at timfpark@gmail.com or file an issue with us above.
 2. Pull requests:  If you'd like to tackle an issue, fork the repo, create a clean commit for the fix or enhancement with tests if necessary, and send us a pull request.
-This is also the path to becoming a core committer for the project for folks that are interested in contributing in more depth.
 3. Documentation:  Better technical documentation is key to broadening the use of the platform.
 We'd love to have more help and this is one of the most valuable contributions you can make.

 ## Other Projects